akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The half-sisters married well and moved away.
 Avice wrote once, years later, a letter that might have been an apology.
 Beatrice answered it warmly.
 They never met again.

-Sir Guy de Montfort, who claimed to be a disgraced nephew of Amaury III de Montfort, Count of Évreux, never regained his family’s favour.
-He died on crusade, forgotten by all but an obscure chronicler who noted his name in passing.
+Sir Guy de Montfort, who claimed kinship to the great house of Évreux, never regained his family's favour.
+Some said he took the cross and sailed for the Holy Land, seeking redemption in the blood of infidels.
+Others whispered he walked the pilgrim roads to Rome, a nameless penitent among thousands, his sins too heavy for any shrine to lift.
+No certain word of him ever reached England again.

 The nurse at the river-bend eventually sold her farm and moved into the hall.
 She swore the goose remembered her, and Beatrice never corrected her.